Spring Garden Revival

 • Water ponding after rain due to poor infiltration

-• Spongy or matted grass appearance
+• Spongy or matted lawn feel

 • Thinning turf despite fertilization

-• Moss growth in shaded areas
+• Moss growth in shaded, moist areas

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)